markasoftware/SpecDB/README.md

 1. Clone the rep
 2. Move to cloned directory
 3. Run `npm install` to get node dependencies
+4. On *nix (Linux, Mac, BSD, etc), run `build/build.bash` from the cloned directory to build.
+On windows, do `build\build-win.bat`

-4. Run `npm run build` to build.
-In production, use `npm run build production` instead
+*Note: we previously recommended running `npm run build` to build.
+This is no longer recommended because npm introduces a significant performance overhead for some reason, and would be hard to make cross-platform.
+That being said, it will still work and just runs `build/build.bash` internally.*

 Then, you can view SpecDB at file:///home/markasoftware/whatever/specdb/, which sholud be good enough for development.
 You may wish to use a proper file server, like Nginx, instead.